 Some of the mindfulness exercises above are considered more advanced than others.
 Zazen, for example, is often viewed as an advanced practice.
 Trust your body and mind and see which practices and exercises naturally attract your attention.
 Experiment with those to see what works best to incorporate into your daily life.

-The ways to work with mindfulness are limited only to the imagination and your willingness to experiment and 'play' with it.
+The ways to work with mindfulness are limited only to your imagination and willingness to experiment and 'play' with it.
 Stick with what works and drop what doesn't.
 The journey into mindfulness is rewarding and naturally satisfying.
 It is a source of deep pleasure, not just another thing to tick off of a 'to do' list.